deivdev/deivdev/README.md

 The interest are too many...
 - :computer: Software Developing
 - :tent: Scouting
-- :camera: Taking Videos and pictures of what I do
+- :camera: Taking videos and pictures of what I do
+- :pizza: Eating and Cooking
 - :sailboat: Sailing
-- :pizza: Eating and Cooking
 - :rocket: Cryptocurrency
 - :airplane: Drones
 - :bike: Electric Scooter